alexandec/angular2-basics/README.md

 ## Change detection and DOM updates
 - How does it work?
 Angular maintains a directed tree of components and their relationships.
 Stable, fast, predictable.
-- By default, Angular check all components in the tree with each event.
+- By default, Angular checks all components in the tree with each event.
 - With immutables, Angular can check only subtrees where an input has changed (onPush).
 Even faster

 ## Data store